nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE KEYWORD [MORE_KEYWORDS]`

-* The search is case-sensitive. e.g panadol will match pANAdol
+* The search is case-insensitive. e.g panadol will match pANAdol
-* The order of the keywords does matters. e.g. panadol will match medicine panadol
+* The order of the keywords does matters. e.g. "panadol" will match "medicine panadol"
 * Only the provided attribute will be search (a or n)